Head of Online Medical Content

 A popular Bluetooth hearing aid with AI-powered natural sound.
 This Oticon hearing aid is a discreet rechargeable style with technology for you to gain from all relevant sounds and supports how your brain works naturally.

 When it comes to connectivity, Intent ticks all the boxes.
-You can connect to the full range of Oticon accessories and they perform really well with most mobile phones.
-Oticon has also stated that the Intent will work with the new Bluetooth protocol, LE Audio, and Auracast, which will effectively be the new generation of reliable audio streaming.
+Oticon has confirmed that the Intent supports the new Bluetooth protocol, LE Audio, and Auracast, which is available via firmware update and will effectively represent the new generation of reliable audio streaming.

 Auracast's low-energy consumption also helps to prolong battery life, ensuring extended usage without interruption.
 Its user-friendly interface simplifies device pairing and customisation, supporting hearing personalisation.

-Auracast Bluetooth technology will roll out within the next six or so years in hearing aids - representing a significant leap forward, offering enhanced accessibility and improved quality of life for those with hearing loss.
+Auracast Bluetooth technology will roll out within the next six or so years in hearing aids, representing a significant leap forward, offering enhanced accessibility and improved quality of life for those with hearing loss.
+Your audiologist can advise whether your chosen hearing aids are Auracast-ready and how to activate the feature when it becomes available in your area.

 If you are considering this type of hearing aid, it's a good idea to speak with an audiologist to determine the best option for your specific needs.